LFV1220/hello-word/README.md

 # hello-word
 My first repository

 Hello!
-I'm Frankie (my nickname) and I want to learn more about python and java.
+I'm Luis, usually go by Frankie, and I am interested in learning more about computer science.